-9. Think About How Each Selection Affects the Next.
+9. Think About How Each Selection Affects the Next, and Measure Twice.

 10. Avoid Overbuying.

 It may seem as though buying the most deluxe model or style will help you avoid having to replace it as your needs change, but you may regret your purchases before then.
 A refrigerator with a large freezer, for example, costs more initially than a standard size, and it's more expensive to operate.
 Plus, it needs to be at least half filled to work properly.